relizaio/reliza-cli/README.md

 ## 9. Use Case: Check if Specific Approval is Needed for a Release on Reliza Hub

-This use case is auxillary to the previous use case with programmatic approvals.
-It checks Reliza Hub if specific approval type is still pending for a release.
-For example, same approval might have already been given previously, or release may already be rejected - in both of these cases, an approval is not needed any more.
+This use case is auxiliary to the previous use case with programmatic approvals.
+It checks Reliza Hub if a specific approval type is still pending for a release.
+For example, some approval might have already been given previously, or the release may have already been rejected - in both of these cases, an approval is not needed any more.
 Such check may be useful for example, to decide whether to perform a set of automated tests for a release.

 Sample command: